Invesco Income Growth Trust Plc - Transaction in Own Shares

 Trading venue: London

-The Company intends to cancel the purchased 152 shares.
-Following this transaction, the Company holds 58,451,307 ordinary shares in issue.
+The Company intends to cancel the purchased 98,341 shares.
+Following this transaction, the Company has 58,352,966 ordinary shares in issue, each entitling the holder to one voting right per share.

 Shilla Pindoria